Aladdin 3477: Style

-Considered to be the magnum opus of creator Matt Busch, Aladdin 3477 has a look and feel closer to Star Wars and Indiana Jones than the Disney musical versions most are familiar with.
-Having grown up in the Lucas / Spielberg golden era of popcorn blockbusters, Busch was inspired to create his own fantastical cinematic wonder beyond what is normally seen in an independent film.
-Busch claims the trilogy is epic in scope, similar to Lord of the Rings, and darker in tone, mixed with Eastern culture, Hindu mythology and Asian design motifs.
+Having grown up in the Lucas / Spielberg era of blockbuster entertainment, Matt Busch took inspiration from the Star Wars franchise when creating Aladdin 3477 Busch claims the trilogy is similar to Lord of the Rings, and darker in tone, mixed with Eastern culture, Hindu mythology and Asian design motifs.

 The mysterious oil lamp of the Jinn of Wisdom.

-This version of the Aladdin character has been compared to Jack Burton from Big Trouble in Little China and Han Solo from Star Wars.
+This version of the Aladdin character shares some similarities with Jack Burton from Big Trouble in Little China and Han Solo from Star Wars.
 While most versions of the tale have Aladdin meeting a genie of the lamp, this version introduces a jinn, which is the more commonly used term in Asia.
-The story does not feature Disney-owned characters like Iago and Abu, but has many new characters such as Oomi, Brej, and Aladdin's robot sidekick Fidgi.
+The story does not feature Disney-owned characters like Iago and Abu but introduces new characters such as Oomi, Brej, and Aladdin's robot sidekick FIDGI.

 Production

 Early development

-In the early 1990s, Matt Busch began to create the world of Aladdin 3477 during the time he was a student at Macomb Community College in Detroit and the Art Center College of Design in Los Angeles where he studied Illustration, Entertainment Design, and Film.
+In the early 1990s, Matt Busch began to create the world of Aladdin 3477 whilst studying entertainment design and film at Macomb Community College.
 The initial project began as an illustrated graphic novel titled Kastar Shandax.
-The first version of the Skysail was also designed by Busch for a student project at Art Center.
+The first version of the Skysail was also designed by Busch for a student project at the ArtCenter College of Design in California.

-Aladdin's built his sidekick robot Fidgi out of junk appliances of the past.
+Aladdin's built his sidekick robot FIDGI out of junk appliances of the past.

-Professionally, Busch started his career working on Hollywood movies like Con Air and The Matrix, but always had dreams of his own science fiction saga in development.
-Busch found more notoriety in the world of publishing, most notably producing art for franchises like Star Wars, Indiana Jones, Stranger Things, and Lord of the Rings, as well as music art for music acts like Mötley Crüe, Poison, and Ozzy Osbourne.
-While Busch was living a childhood dream to draw Star Wars professionally, he was more interested in becoming a creative visionary like George Lucas himself than to just work for Lucas as an illustrator.
+Professionally, Busch started his career working on Hollywood movies like Con Air and The Matrix.
+Busch gained notoriety in the world of publishing, most notably producing art for franchises like Star Wars, Indiana Jones, Stranger Things, and Lord of the Rings, as well as music art for acts like Mötley Crüe, Poison, and Ozzy Osbourne.